zegetech/zegetech.github.io/_pages/blog.md

 ---
 layout: default
-title: News
+title: Blog
-permalink: /news.html
+permalink: /blog.html
 priority: 0.80
-promo_title: News
+promo_title: Blog
 promo_intro: Find out what we are up to, what's new and what trending as we share discoveries, insights and knowledge.
 paginate:
   per_page: 10
-  permalink: /news/page:num/
+  permalink: /blog/page:num/
 ---
 <!-- ******Blog list Section****** -->
 <section id="blog-list" class="blog-list section">